 Not finding what you need in the Charm Store?
 Well you can always contribute your own charms, here’s how you can get started.

-// April 9th, 2012 // Comments Off // UncategorizedThe ssh protocol uses two different keys to keep you secure:
+// April 9th, 2012 // Comments Off on Uploading Known ssh Host Key in EC2 user-data Script // UncategorizedThe ssh protocol uses two different keys to keep you secure:

 - The user ssh key is the one we normally think of.
 This authenticates us to the remote host, proving that we are who we say we are and allowing us to log in.